 14 February 2014

 In most cases your first idea will not be your best idea.
-In order to illustrate this concept we recently did an exercise with our Agile Coaches.
+In order to illustrate this concept, we recently did an exercise with our Agile Coaches.
 We first came across this activity when some of our team members attended Jeff Patton‘s Passionate Product Ownership course.
 Jeff calls it Circles, we called it the smiley face game.
 It’s a great way to show teams the benefits of consciously considering new approaches.

 This exercise is best for 3+ people.

 Materials you’ll need

 - one sheet of A3 paper per person